 ... aka "Mark Twain's Huckleberry Finn and His Friends" - Canada (English title) (complete title)

 - Such a Lovely Funeral (1980) TV episode, Played by Dale Walters

-- Love in Bloom (????)
-TV episode, Played by Dale Walters
+- The Pirates (1980) TV episode, Played by Dale Walters

-- The Engagement (????)
-TV episode, Played by Dale Walters
+- Love in Bloom (1980) TV episode, Played by Dale Walters

 - "The United States Steel Hour"